How to Add RSS Feeds to WordPress (As Posts or Lists)

 How to Import RSS Feed Items as a List

-To add RSS feed items as a list, you can use the free version of WP RSS Aggregator at WordPress.org.
+To add RSS feed items as a list, you can use the WP RSS Aggregator plugin.

 Once you install the WordPress RSS feed plugin, you can follow the simple start wizard or go to RSS Aggregator → Feed Sources → Add New to create your first RSS feed.
 We’ll show you the regular feed creation tool, as this is what you’ll use most of the time.
 This way you won’t have to edit your WordPress theme.